danielbierwirth/DropboxBrowser/Readme.md

 1. Add the following Frameworks, already available in Xcode, to your project:
     * Security
     * QuartzCore
-    * DropboxSDK Framework The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.9 of the Dropbox SDK
+    * DropboxSDK Framework The latest version of the SDK can be <a href=https://www.dropbox.com/developers>downloaded here</a> | DropboxBrowser uses version 1.3.11 of the Dropbox SDK
 2. Register as a [developer on Dropbox](https://www.dropbox.com/developers/start/setup#ios) and setup your App.
 3. Setup your Dropbox App Key and Secret.
 This includes customizing your Info.plist file and your App Delegate.
 Instructions from Dropbox are [available here](https://www.dropbox.com/developers/start/authentication#ios)
 4. Add all of the DropboxBrowser files to your project
     * `DropboxBrowserViewController.m` and `DropboxBrowserViewController.h`
-    * Add the "Graphics" folder to your project - this is the folder with all the file icons
+    * Add the `DropboxMedia` Xcode Asset Catalog to your project - this is the catalog with all the file icons
 5. Import `#import "DropboxBrowserViewController.h"` and subscribe to the `DropboxBrowserDelegate` delegate.
 6. Edit the required interface files.
 In your storyboard, add a UINavigationController (with the UITableViewController)
 7. Select the UITableViewController that was just added (along with the UINavigationController) and change its class to `DropboxRootViewController` using the Identity Inspector.